 Support Page Content

-To apply for the ACE program students should review the Sacramento State Catalog and the Class Schedule for next semester.
+To apply for the ACE program students should contact the ACE Director: Frank Lilly review the Sacramento State Catalog and the Class Schedule for next semester.

 After identifying the course(s) in which they are interested and verifying that all prerequisites have been met, students should contact the ACE Office for the necessary application forms and to schedule an interview with the ACE Director.

-Under a special agreement granted by Sacramento State University, the total cost for admission to the ACE program and registration is only $36.00 per semester.
+Under a special agreement granted by Sacramento State University, the total cost for admission to the ACE program and registration is minimal.
+Contact the ACE Director for the fee.
 ACE students may take courses at this reduced fee until high school graduation, provided that they maintain good academic standing with both the university and their regular high school (i.e., GPA of 3.0 or higher).

 Students are responsible for additional costs for items such as textbooks, One-Card (optional), parking, and class supplies, as well as for department-related fees and other University-related expenses.